aliafsahnoudeh/vue-lib-sample/doc/README.md

 ```
 "build": "vue-cli-service build --target lib --name ui-components src/main.js"
 ```
-By using --target we can specify the type of build we want (https://cli.vuejs.org/guide/build-targets.html).
+By using --target we can specify the type of build we want ([more details here](https://cli.vuejs.org/guide/build-targets.html)).
 Also we can declare a name and an entry point to start the building process and Webpack, in our case main.js.
 When you run npm run build, this script is gonna build a folder (by default dist) inside your root directory by webpack and we told vue.js to make it as a library and not a website.

 10. By running the build script, as you can see we have dist folder like this:<br>